bee3heron/bee3heron.github.io/index.md

 ---
-Layout: page
+layout: page
-Title: Bird Adventures
+title: Bird Adventures
----

 Hi there, I'm Kiki and I like birds and bugs.